 SFAS 123(R) requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as a period expense over the requisite service period in the statement of operations.
 Stock-based compensation expense recognized during the period is based on the value of the portion of share-based payment awards that is ultimately expected to vest during the period.
-Stock-based compensation expense recognized in the Company's statements of operations for the year ended August 31, 2006 included compensation expense for share-based payment awards granted prior to, but not yet vested as of, September 1, 2005, based on the grant date fair value estimated in accordance with the pro forma provisions of Statement of Financial Accounting Standards No. 123, Accounting for Stock-Based Compensation ("SFAS 123"), and compensation expense for the share-based payment awards granted subsequent to September 1, 2005 based on the grant date fair value estimated in accordance with SFAS 123(R).
+Stock-based compensation expense recognized in the Company's statements of operations for the year ended August 31, 2006 included compensation expense for share-based payment awards granted prior to, but not yet vested as of, September 1, 2005, based on the grant date fair value estimated in accordance with the pro forma provisions of Statement of Financial Accounting Standards No. 123, Accounting for Stock-Based Compensation ("SFAS 123"), and compensation expense for the share-based payment awards granted subsequent to September 1, 2005 based on the grant date fair value estimated in accordance with the provisions of SFAS 123(R).
 In accordance with SFAS 123(R) stock-based compensation expense recognized in the statements of operations for the year ended August 31, 2006 is based on awards ultimately expected to vest.
 The Company does not expect any forfeitures of its prior option grants and therefore the compensation expense has not been reduced for estimated forfeitures.
 No options were forfeited by option holders during the three years ended August 31, 2006.
 SFAS 123(R) requires forfeitures to be estimated at the time of grant and revised if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-In the Company's pro forma information required under SFAS 123 to expense using the straight-line single option method for options granted prior and subsequent to September 1, 2005.
+In the Company's pro forma information required under SFAS 123 for the periods prior to fiscal 2006 presented below, the Company accounted for forfeitures as they occurred.
+The Company attributes the value of stock-based compensation to expense using the straight-line single option method for options